 As a floral designer, I spend about 30 hours on average working on a wedding.
 This time includes: Driving to the wholesaler, loading the flowers into my car, driving back to the studio, unloading the flowers, processing the flowers (removing thorns, excess leaves, bruised petals, cutting ends of stems), preparing vases and containers, designing arrangements, packing the arrangements into boxes, loading them into my vehicle, driving to the venue, unloading all of the boxes, setting up the flowers, tearing down the flowers at the end of the night, and cleaning my studio and buckets from the mess created by designing for the wedding.
 Wowzers!
-Keep in mind that prior flower research and planning time isn’t included in this number.
 A lot is involved in this whole “wedding flowers” gig.
 If you and some awesome people in your tribe have time budgeted for flowers, more power to ya!

 Most of the designs that you see on pinterest have been created by a professional florist.
 Like any other skill, floral design takes practice.
 Take the time to learn some floral design basics!
-A great place to start is the DIY Wedding Flower Academy.
+A great place to learn the basics is the DIY Wedding Flower Academy.
 Find more info about it here.
 Learning and practicing floral design is such a fun and rewarding investment.
-But without gaining any prior knowledge, you may find that the hashtag #pinterestfail applies to your poor centerpieces.
+But without gaining any prior knowledge, you may find that the hashtag #pinterestfail applies to your poor designs.
 No one wants that.

 ❏ Flower Knowledge + Source: